maxnd/mxMarkEdit/README.md

 It's possible to sort the content of the current column of the current table with the shortcut `Meta` + `Ctrl` + `S` (ascending) or `Meta` + `Ctrl` + `Shift` + `S` (descending).
 Numeric content are put before textual ones, and the possible empty lines before numbers.
 If a formula is present in any column, the sorting is limited to the rows before it.
 If no formula is present and the table is not followed by another table, with a name in the tables names column, it's necessary to mark the bottom row of the current table creating a fictional table after it; it's enough to write just its name.

+To replace the content of the grid with the tables contained in a `.csv` file created with mxMarkEdit, use the menu item `File - Import tables...`.
 To delete the content of the grid so that it’s not loaded any more, delete the related file with the `.csv` extension when it’s not loaded.

 See below for some useful shortcuts available in this grid.

 ## Bibliographic management

-mxMarkEdit may be used to manage a bibliography and to insert citations of the books and articles into a document appropriately formatted, in a way similar to LaTex.
+mxMarkEdit may be used to manage a bibliography and to insert citations of the books and articles into a document appropriately formatted, in a way similar to BibLaTex.
 To use this feature of the app, proceed as follows.

 ### Creating one or more bibliographic tables